 micayla is an operations executive and advisor based in san francisco.

-OVER THE LAST 15 YEARS, i've held titles like chief of staff, director of operations, and vice president. but the job has always been the same: figure out what's broken, build the thing that fixes it, and make sure the people around me are better for it.
+over the last 15 years, i've held titles like chief of staff, director of operations, and vice president. but the job has largely been the same: figure out what's broken, build the thing that fixes it, and make sure the people around me are better for it.

-my most formative work has happened at inflection points. at zynga, where the mission was to connect the world through games, i was part of the evergreen studio during their nasdaq ipo. my first real look at what it means when a team moves fast enough to actually change something. at schoology, i helped build the company alongside the ceo, and when powerschool acquired them to unify the classroom experience for 20 million students, i was asked to stay on. that moment taught me what it means to build something worth acquiring. at bark, the subscription company that decided dogs deserved better, i helped navigate the operational complexity of going public via a $1.6b spac. at novo, a fintech built to give small business owners the banking tools the big banks ignored, i was part of the executive team through a valuation run from $120m to $700m.
+my most formative work has happened at inflection points. at zynga, where the mission was to connect the world through games, i was part of the evergreen studio during their nasdaq ipo. it was my first look at what it means when a team moves fast enough to actually change something. at schoology, built to make digital learning more connected and effective, i worked alongside the ceo through scale and acquisition by powerschool, unifying the classroom experience for 20 million students. it was my first understanding of what it means to build something worth acquiring. at bark, the subscription company built on the idea that dogs deserved better, i helped navigate the operational complexity of going public via a $1.6b spac. i saw what it takes to carry a company through a defining market moment. at novo, a fintech built for small business owners overlooked by traditional banks, i was part of the executive team through a valuation run from $120m to $700m. i learned what it looks like to build real momentum inside a company finding its scale.

 most recently i was vice president of operations at subquadratic, an ai startup that raised $20m, where i joined as employee #8 and built the operational infrastructure that let everything else work.